blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Argument Against Proselytizing.md

 A religion is akin to a lock.
 It (primarily) secures your understanding of the world.

-Now, taking a religion from someone else blindly is like taking their lock.
+Taking a religion from someone else blindly is like taking their lock.
 And in doing so, you leave your safety at their discretion, because they may have a loophole in it.

 Now, criticizing a lock is a good thing.
 A lock may have loopholes in it.
 But the point is, in the end, you have to choose the lock which you think is the most secure.
 Not a lock that someone tells you is more secure.

 After all, religion is for your security.